 The IWFM Sustainability Survey 2020 in partnership with Inenco

-Inenco's Head of New Business, Duncan Edwards, said of the partnership: 'Inenco believe that embracing an holistic and forward looking approach to sustainability is fundamental to organisational success and creating a competitive advantage going forward.
+Inenco's Head of New Business, Duncan Edwards, said of this partnership: 'Inenco believe that embracing an holistic and forward looking approach to sustainability is fundamental to organisational success and creating a competitive advantage going forward.
 We’re delighted to be working with IWFM to provide invaluable insight to help organisations better understand and plan their sustainability journey.'

 Inenco is a leading energy management and environmental sustainability consultancy with over 50 years’ experience in responding to clients' changing needs.
 They believe this gives them the expertise and insight to make sure clients can successfully navigate the sustainability landscape and achieve change for the better.